 In order to compete in today’s marketplace, it’s important to make the most of every prospect interaction.
 That means strong lead capture and follow-up, especially after a prospect has visited a checkout page but failed to complete the transaction.
 A solid “cart abandon” process is a no-brainer way to increase sales, and your checkout software provider needs to offer that functionality.

 Once you’ve got the basics in place, there will be an unlimited number of new ideas, strategies and tactics that you’ll want to test as you improve your online presence over time.
-While you may not use them now, features like split testing, detailed prospect tracking, deep integration with your CRM and marketing tools, and having lots of control over how your checkout pages look are all important to consider to ensure your business is future-proof.
+While you may not use them now, features like split testing, detailed prospect tracking and deep integration with your CRM and marketing tools, will allow systematic control over how your checkout pages look and are all important to consider to ensure your business is future-proof.

 Consider the possibility that you’ll want to be able to track who is sending you referrals and be able to reward those partners.
 That functionality requires, at the very minimum, a solid integration with your checkout software.
-To avoid a lot of headaches that come with tracking across sites and devices, it’s best to have partner program functionality built into your checkout platform.
+To avoid a lot of headaches that come with tracking across sites and devices, it’s best to have a partner program functionality built into your checkout platform.
 Being able to append data in order to better understand your consumers through checkout software will allow you to efficiently market to their individual needs.

 Finally, as you compare providers, remember that your checkout software really is at the heart of your ecommerce operation.
 The company providing it should be reliable, stable, and be there when you need them.
 While we appreciate (and have devoted our company to supporting) the spirit of entrepreneurship and startups of all kinds, there are some areas where experience counts.
 When it’s time for brain surgery, you don’t want the new guy.
 And when it comes to managing the security, scalability and reliability required to support the core of your financial operation, it’s worth considering who’s standing behind you.